- 2013 (4)

 Leandro Damiao helped Brazil to a 3-2 win over nine-man Honduras that set up a semi-final with South Korea.

 Honduras led twice through Mario Martinez and Roger Espinoza but Damiao produced one equaliser and after Neymar scored another, Internacional striker Damiao grabbed the winner.
+Japan recorded a 3-0 victory against Egypt at Old Trafford to progress.

 They will face a Mexico team that reached the last four after a 4-2 extra-time win over Senegal.